Bulldog News

 Freshman Rafael Brewer with the GHS news quiz game (Brier Dudley / The Seattle Times)

-March 2, 2024: Congratulations to the incredible Garfield Girls Basketball team for an unprecedented 4th state title.
+March 2: Congratulations to the incredible Garfield Girls Basketball team for an unprecedented 4th state title.
 To quote GGG President Henry Brashen: “This is legendary and historical.
 Hats off to their dedication, resilience, creativity, energy, and talent.”

 Garfield Golden Grads News

-Two newsletters will be mailed each year to members.
+Two newsletters are mailed each year to members.
 The Garfield Messenger is responsible for the design and graphics of that newsletter as well as sharing student articles.
 You can also expect President’s letters emailed 4-6 times per year.
-Got a story for the newsletter?
-Submit your article, news, book review, or anecdote about Garfield, or send an interesting tidbit, sports news, and so on.
-Share the stories and news!
-The only stipulation is that it must be about Garfield and those who have attended.
+Got news to share?
+Send it with your name and email address to Henry Brashen (HenryMB [@] aol [dot] com).

 student-run Messenger cover